htmfilho/htmfilho.github.io/_posts/2016/2016-11-22-how-does-easter-feast-change-every-year.md

 Isn't it amazing?!
 I wonder what was the reasoning process of the author to come out with such algorithm.
 Was is a trial-error approach?
 Who knows.
 At least, I've got the Easter date right (24/04/2017) and now I can go back to our holiday planning.
 Wait a minute... what are we going to do in the carnival?!
 Huuum...

-You can find the source code of this post in my GitHub repository <a href="https://github.com/htmfilho/cosmos" target="_blank">cosmos</a>.
+You can find the source code of this post in my GitHub repository [cosmos](https://github.com/htmfilho/cosmos).